Displays, Client Bounds, Viewports, and Back Buffers

 DisplayMode Width and Height

 The DisplayMode Width and Height properties correspond to the bounds of the display.
-The display bounds are different than the bounds of the game window, which can be obtained from the ClientBounds dimensions.
+The display bounds are different from the bounds of the game window, which can be obtained from the ClientBounds dimensions.

 When going into full-screen mode on Windows, it is useful to know the display mode width and height so the back buffer dimensions can be set to match the resolution of the display.
 If the back buffer dimensions are not changed to match the display mode dimensions, the resolution would change when going into full screen mode.